zrml/ccontainermain/README.md

 It also tries to tune shared memory so that Caché may start.
 You can pass higher value than the default 512MB that is usually enough to work.

-`ccontainermain` also allows a software developer to start her or his Caché program and also other services. here is an example of the syntax on how to fire up a container created via a Dockerfile -with the ENTRYPOINT specified as above, which wraps the call to a java service needed for the app:
+`ccontainermain` also allows a software developer to start her or his Caché program and also other services.
+Here is an example of the syntax on how to fire up a container created via a Dockerfile -with the ENTRYPOINT specified as above, which wraps the call to a java service needed for the app:

 `$ docker run -p 57772:57772 centos7:C153 -xstart=/myExtraService.sh`

 However, the most important thing that ccontainermain does is probably the trapping of signals to the container.